 Fifth disease is a very common childhood illness.
 Adults can get it too.
 It is sometimes called slapped-cheek disease because of the rash that some people get on the face.
 You spread the disease by coughing and sneezing.

 Fifth disease is usually a mild illness that lasts a few weeks.
 It can be more serious for people with weak immune systems or blood disorders, such as sickle cell disease.
-It can also cause problems for the baby (fetus) of a pregnant woman who gets the illness, although this isn't common.
+It can also cause problems for a developing fetus if exposure to the illness occurs during pregnancy.
+But this isn't common.